More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 The debate is older than its left variants suggest.
 Its original formulation belongs to James Burnham, the ex-Trotskyist turned conservative who argued in The Managerial Revolution (1941) that managers were becoming a new ruling class displacing the bourgeoisie, a thesis he drew from to justify his subsequent rightward trajectory as a founding editor of National Review.
 That a reactionary and left contributors to the same debate arrive at structurally similar conclusions (the growth of a managerial stratum signals the displacement of bourgeois control) from opposite political directions should give us pause about the analytical framework both sides share.[31][32]

-On the left, the debate has surfaced in roughly the same form three times: in the 1970s, when the Ehrenreichs identified a growing group of workers who considered themselves progressive but looked down on those they called "workers"[32]; after the New Left's collapse, when it went dormant; and again after Bernie Sanders' first presidential campaign, when a new generation sought to explain the passionate hostility of "progressive, middle-class voters" to his program.
+On the left, the debate has surfaced in roughly the same form three times: in the 1970s, when the Ehrenreichs identified a growing group of workers who considered themselves progressive but looked down on those they called "workers"[33]; after the New Left's collapse, when it went dormant; and again after Bernie Sanders' first presidential campaign, when a new generation sought to explain the passionate hostility of "progressive, middle-class voters" to his program.
 Catherine Liu's Virtue Hoarders is a recent contribution.
-Mike Macnair reviewed it for the Weekly Worker and, while rightly criticizing Liu's sloppy use of "class," offered an analysis that I think reproduces the core problem in a different form.[33]
+Mike Macnair reviewed it for the Weekly Worker , criticizing her use of "class" while offering an analysis that I think reproduces the core problem in a different form.[34]

 Dispute 1: Does the growth of "the PMC" signal capitalist decline?